 10 of 10

 Those big, juicy beefsteak tomatoes we all crave grow on indeterminate plants.
-Indeterminate means the plants just keep growing.
-Tomatoes are vines, after all, and indeterminate tomatoes reach for the sun.
+Indeterminate means the plants just keep growing taller.
+(Tomatoes are actually vines that we stake and grow as upright plants.)
+Indeterminate tomatoes reach for the sun.
 They like to grow tall before they start setting fruits.
-So don't be alarmed if you tomato plants look healthy and lush, but aren't flowering for their first month or two in the garden.
+So don't be alarmed if your tomato plants look healthy and lush, but aren't flowering for their first month or two in the garden.

 If you're impatient, pinching off the tips of the main stems in early summer will encourage indeterminate tomatoes to start putting their energy into flowering.
 This is also a handy trick toward the end of the summer when you want the last tomatoes to hurry up and ripen.